 Along Main Street, between the Dallas North Tollway and Preston Road, you'll find some of the most unique shopping and dining experiences in the metroplex.
 Be sure to make time to explore this area, because a visit to Frisco isn’t complete without a stop in Historic Downtown Frisco or at Frisco Square.

 Frisco has a long history of being a shopping destination.
 In the city’s early years, it was common on weekends for the sidewalks and streets of Main Street to be packed with farmers, ranchers, and city folks.
 Horses, wagons and eventually Model T cars were parked outside of shops like Curtsinger’s Drug Store, Sapp Brothers’ Café or the Frisco Beauty Shoppe.
-Today, while it’s rare to see horses or Model Ts making their way down Main Street, the folks still come from all over to frequent the merchants there including Blue Door Boutique, Lillian Welch and Randy’s Steakhouse.
+Today, while it’s rare to see horses or Model Ts making their way down Main Street, the folks still come from all over to frequent the merchants there including Lillian Welch and Randy’s Steakhouse.

 To view a complete list of shops in Historic Downtown Frisco and in Frisco Square below.